Thin Places: An exhibition of work by Gill Ayre and Caryl Beach

 Thin Places are places where the veil between the temporal and the spiritual worlds are tissue-thin, and in such places, we may be able to experience glimpses of the spiritual dimension.

-Artists Caryl Beach and Gill Ayre explore what this means to them in their work.
+Artists Gill Ayre and Caryl Beach explore what this means to them in their work.
 Always rooted in their experience of landscape, their work touches on these shifts in perception, where mundanity gives way to mystery.

 ‘Woodlands, marshlands and mountains are places where I can feel a shift in my experience of the world, places of dissemblance and mystery.